wisniewskikr/rep_cq5/Cq5-helloWorld-34-auth-login-logout/Readme.txt

 CQ5, LOGIN AND LOGOUT

+!Attention
+Log out does not work properly - CQ and custom solutions.

 This project is connected with authentication and login to restrict page.
 It shows how log out works basing on example content.
 Example content consists of:
 - restricted page: /content/webapp/en/pages/page.html